 - This estimate includes both exterior and interior signage.
 Also included in the signage estimate are the costs for exterior awnings.
 The cost varies depending on the size and location of the signs and awnings.

 6. Furniture, Fixtures, and Equipment: $222,800 to $272,900

-- This estimate includes the equipment typically situated at a Bakery such as food service equipment, furniture, and smallwares.
-This estimate includes the costs for site preparation and site improvements.
+- This estimate includes the equipment typically needed for a Franchised Bakery, including food service equipment and smallwares.

 7. Site Work: $0 to $10,000

 - This estimate includes the costs for site preparation and site improvements.
 These costs may vary greatly depending on the condition of the land, environmental factors, and whether or not you will buy or lease the site.